chef-boneyard/erchef/README.md

    Wait patiently.
 The omnibus builder will download and compile 33.4% of one internet.

+   The installer can be found in the `pkg` directory of your `omnibus-chef` checkout.

 ## How to Hack on Erchef ##

 Before working on the code, if you plan to contribute your changes,